bigaidream-projects/drmad/README.md

 > In the original paper, we set the momentum to a small value (0.1).
 Now we found that setting this value to 0.9 or even 0.95 will give much better approximation performance.

-> One trick used in DrMAD is to set the number of iterations in the backward pass much smaller than that in the forward pass (see the [code](https://github.com/bigaidream-projects/drmad/blob/master/cpu_ver/hypergrad/optimizers.py#L455).
-This will make the hyperparameter learning robust fast.
+> One trick used in DrMAD is to set the number of iterations in the backward pass much smaller than that in the forward pass (see the [code](https://github.com/bigaidream-projects/drmad/blob/master/cpu_ver/hypergrad/optimizers.py#L455) ).
+This will make the hyperparameter learning robust and fast.

-## TODO
+## GPU code

-We are refactoring the code with Theano/TensorFlow/Torch to support GPU.
-Currently, the Torch version may not work correctly.
+We've implemented GPU version with Theano.
+We are experimenting with CNN on large datasets.

 ---